Above: Some Collages in the Archives

 Your package to arrive any time starting now until the deadline of either March 21 or October 21

-A package of up to (depending on how many you sent) 6 collages by other artists will be sent to each participating artist by the end of April for the March exchange or November for the October exchange.
+A package of up to (depending on how many you sent) 6 collages by other artists will be sent to each participating artist by the end of April for the March exchange or end of November for the October exchange.

 How to Send